MonoTech01/Networking-Labs/Port Security/Lab.md

     Command rejected: FastEthernet0/2 is a dynamic port.
     Command rejected: FastEthernet0/3 is a dynamic port.

-### Note:
-- Port Security only enable on a trunk or access port.
-- By default: Violation mode is shutdown and Sticky learning is disable!
-So, We don't need to config them in this case!
 ***
     SW1(config-if-range)#sw mode access
     SW1(config-if-range)#sw port-security